fixthetracking/Bitcoin-Cash-FAQ/Using Bitcoin Cash/How can I earn Bitcoin Cash.md

-# How Can I Earn Bitcoin Cash?
+# How can I earn Bitcoin Cash?

 There are many ways to earn Bitcoin Cash.
 If you have a business, make sure to implement Bitcoin Cash as a payment option.
 There are many payment gateways that simplify accepting Bitcoin Cash, including [prompt.cash](https://prompt.cash/), [Blockonomics](https://bch.blockonomics.co/), [BitPay](https://bitpay.com/), [GoCrypto](https://gocrypto.com/), [Anypay](https://anypayx.com/), [Plisio](https://plisio.net/), and [GoUrl](https://gourl.io/).